-Your Company also extended its support to the barber community who are among those greatly impacted by the lockdown imposed as a preventive measure to the pandemic through 'Gillette
+Last year, your Company extended its support to the barber community who are impacted by the lockdown, through its 'Gillette Barber Suraksha' Program.

-Barber Suraksha Program'.
 The program aimed to educate, protect and provide resources to them as they return to business.
-Gillette will provide an insurance cover of up to ₹ 1 lakh to barbers, educate them on safe operations via videos cocreated with stylist Aalim Hakim and provide them continuous business support through a curated product-kit that would cover their requirement for two months.
+Gillette provided an insurance cover of up to ₹1 lakh to barbers, educated them on safe operations via videos co-created with stylist Aalim Hakim and provided them back-to-business support through a curated product-kit that would cover their requirement for two months.
+Taking a step further, this year, Gillette launched the 'Barber Parivaar Suraksha' Program to provide an insurance cover not just to barbers but also their families.